-ONERA's change of strategy in the choice of its customers, because of its opening to the world of the SME, has had an effect on the diffusion of its technologies beyond the aerospace field and especially on its
+ONERA's change of strategy in the choice of its customers, because of its opening to the world of the SME, has had an effect on the diffusion of its technologies beyond the aerospace field and entire team (led by Michel Humbert) who are nowadays continuing to capitalize upon (thanks also to the work of Veronique Tanguy and Hervé Lachaud) and develop innovative practices with SME partners.

-&lt;sup>11 The shared risk development contract has been developed by ONERA DCV team during the last 5 year.
-The authors of this article who took part in developing of this tool, wish especially to thank Corinne Le Hong for her contribution in updating the Risk Sharing co-Development contract and to Frédéric Lamy for his contribution in updating the same contract but also to the entire team who is now continuing capitalizing and developing the concept with SME partners.

-positioning in other market sectors as well as in its relationship with its customesr.
+The shared risk development contract has been developed by the ONERA DCV team during the last 5 years.
+The authors of this article who were involved in developing this tool wish especially to thank Corinne Le Hong for her contribution in updating the Risk Sharing Co-Development contract and to Frédéric Lamy for his contribution in updating the same contract, but also to the especially on its positioning in other market sectors as well as in its relationship with its customers.
 Having a study service relationship with a large industrial group, ONERA has now also given itself the opportunity of having a codevelopment relationship with the SME partners.

 The intervention of ONERA in multi-sector innovations, on the basis of its research results in the aerospace field, puts the Office in competition with other traditional suppliers of research, in each of their specific fields.
-This has an impact on the "forms of competition" (costs, quality, speed of development) and ONERA could thus find itself in an advantageous position due to its multidisciplinary skills.
+This has an impact on the 'forms of competition' (costs, quality, speed of development) and ONERA could thus find itself in an advantageous position due to its multidisciplinary skills.